-Often, when you don’t have a set routine to the day, the boundaries between different days can get blurry.
+Often, when you don’t have a set routine to the day, the boundaries between different days can blur.
 You might be sleeping at different odd hours and working at odd hours as well.

-If you really want every day to feel like a fresh start, you need to have an anchoring activity, that you preferably do at a set time every day.
+If you want to feel like a fresh start every day, you need to have an anchoring activity that you preferably do at a set time every day.
 Your anchoring activity could be your daily journaling, it could be your 30 min morning yoga, or it could be your meditation session.
 (It will be amazing if you can make time for all three.)

 There are only a few rules to follow –